nexpy/nexpy/doc/source/pythonshell.rst

                  value = slab.get([i,j,0],size)

 .. note:: NXfield values are stored in its 'nxdata' attribute.
 For integers and
-          floats, this will be a Numpy array.
+          floats, this will be a numpy array.
 If the values have not been loaded, 'nxdata' is set to None.

 NeXus Groups